4ment/skyplotr/README.md

 ### Example

 `HCV.tsv` contains 1000 MCMC samples obtained from BEAST.
-This analysis involves a nucleotide alignment of Hepatitis C Virus (HCV), utilizing the piecewise-constant coalescent model.
+This analysis involves a nucleotide alignment of Hepatitis C Virus (HCV), utilizing the piecewise-constant coalescent model (aka skygrid).
 This model comprises 75 epochs with a cutoff set at 400.

 ```r
 library(dplyr)